 What happened What the PTM-48A does What to do?
 Alarm indicator is blinking The gas analysis system is temporarily stopped because of wetness detected.
 The PTM-48A stops measurements of gas exchange but still continues logging of sensors' data.
 Nothing.
 Just make sure that wet conditions do take place and wait until wetness disappears.
-Air flow rate is out of the normal range The PTM-48A continues to work but marks all gas related records with asterisk (i.e. 'bad data').
-Contact your supplier The aspiration fan in the RTH-48 fails The PTM-48A continues to work but marks air temperature and humidity records with asterisk (i.e. 'bad data').
+Air flow rate is out of the normal range, which is 0.9±0.1 LPM The PTM-48A continues to work but marks all gas related records with asterisk (i.e. 'bad data').
+Adjust the air flow rate to normal rate, i.e. 0.9±0.1 LPM.
+The aspiration fan in the RTH-48 fails The PTM-48A continues to work but marks air temperature and humidity records with asterisk (i.e. 'bad data').
 Repair the fan.
-Temperature inside the system console is out of acceptable range, i.e. below 0 or above 60 °C The PTM-48A stops operation and wait until the temperature comes back to the acceptable range.
+Temperature inside the system console is out of acceptable range, i.e. below 0 or above 60 °C The PTM-48A stops operation and wait until the temperature comes back into the acceptable range.
 Check the possible causes of abnormal temperature.
-If it happened in hot weather conditions, shade the PTM- 48A system console.
+If it happened in hot weather conditions, shade the PTM-48A system console.
 Alarm indicator blinks after the first cycle when the error occurred.
-It lights permanently after the second cycle with the error Error in Gas Analyzer The PTM transmits the error message of the Gas analyzer to the computer.
-If the error took place during two sequential measurement cycles, it stops the gas related measurements.
+It lights permanently after the second cycle with the error Error in Gas Analyzer The PTM transmits the error message of the Gas analyzer to computer.
+If the error took place during to sequential measurement cycles, it stops the gas related measurements.
 Read the error message and take necessary measures.
-Consult the manufacturer if necessary Alarm indicator lights permanently The central processor of the PTM-48A lost communication with any of its essential peripherals.
+Alarm indicator lights permanently The central processor of the PTM-48A lost communication with any of its essential peripherals.
 The PTM transmits the error message to the computer.
 Check the possible causes of the problem.
 Consult the manufacturer if necessary.